 The rate of ED visits caused by falls increased by 1.9% from 2014-2016.
 In that same time period, death rates decreased by 8.4% (see Figure 37).
-Falls disproportionately affect those over 65 years of age; please see the Aging Concerns section for a breakdown of falls by age groups.
+Falls disproportionally affect those over 65 years of age; please see the Aging Concerns section for a breakdown of falls by age groups.

-Figure 37: Age-Adjusted ED Visit and Mortality Rates for Falls in SDC, 2014-2016
+Age-Adjusted ED Discharge Rates for Falls